Fox-Kemper Research Group Fox-Kemper Research Group

 Adam Ayouche

-Adam is a postdoc working primarily on the DoE Offshore Wind Project who started in spring of 2024.
+Adam is a postdoc working primarily on the DoE Offshore Wind Project who started in March, 2024.
 Adam received his Ph.D. in oceanography working at IFREMER with Xavier Carton.
-Adam is working with Large Eddy Simulations of the marine atmospheric boundary layer.
+Adam is working with Large Eddy Simulations and weather models of the marine atmospheric boundary layer.

 Graduate Students